PrivSec-dev/privsec.dev/content/posts/android/Android Tips.md

 ### GrapheneOS App Store

 GrapheneOS's app store is available on [GitHub](https://github.com/GrapheneOS/Apps/releases).
 It supports Android 12 and above and is capable of updating itself.
 The app store has standalone applications built by the GrapheneOS project such as the [Auditor](https://attestation.app/), [Camera](https://github.com/GrapheneOS/Camera), and [PDF Viewer](https://github.com/GrapheneOS/PdfViewer).
 If you are looking for these applications, I highly recommend that you get them from GrapheneOS's app store instead of the Play Store, as the apps on their store are signed by the GrapheneOS's project own signature that Google does not have access to.

+### Accrescent App Store
+[Accrescent](https://accrescent.app/) is a newer modern app store with a focus on privacy and security and is compatible for those who do not want to rely on Google Services.
+However it is in early pre-alpha and in most cases won't have all the apps you want (yet).
+Consider using other secure storefronts such as the Google Play Store as a fallback option if available.

 ### Aurora Store